ylvali/theGallery2/README.md

 Ready to use !
 All included & tested.

-This is the first version.
+This is the second version.

 You add path to the pictures here: galleryClass.php -> getImages() .